 In December Apple

-to Aperture that improved metadata handling and issues related to reliability and performance.
+released an update to Aperture that improved metadata handling and issues related to reliability and performance.

 Aperture 1.1 was

-at the Photo Marketing Association show in Orlando, Fla. in February.
+first shown off at the Photo Marketing Association show in Orlando, Fla. in February.
 It sports myriad enhancements besides Universal Binary support, including improvements in RAW image file decoding, automatic noise compensation, a new color meter and much more.
 At the time, Apple indicated that Aperture 1.1 would be released in March as a free update.